-2.3.2 Determination of plant and animal species in the site subject of planning
+4. Determination of plant and animal species in the site subject of planning

-The inventory of plant and animal species should include the species belonging to Resolution No. 6 (1996) of the Bern Convention and possibly Annexes I, II and III of the Bern Convention.
-It is advisable to perform inventory of all other important species of conservation value.
+The inventory of plant and animal species should include the species belonging to Resolution No. 6 (1996) of the Standing Committee to the Bern Convention and possibly Annexes I, II and III of the Bern Convention.
+It is advisable to perform inventory of all other important species of conservation value and to map them accordingly.